 The next beginner drill to practice is using the front brake.
 Simply ride in a straight line and smoothly press the front brake lever in until you come to a stop.
 Practice engaging it quicker and stronger without stabbing the brake to prevent it from locking up.
 You will soon realize how quickly you can stop without losing traction.

 Want to go more in-depth to become a better rider?
+I want to give you a free gift to get started the right way.
 Click here to learn basic riding techniques today.